mend/renovate-ce-ee/docs/advanced.md

 For GitHub, the scheduler:

-- Queries the GitHub server for a list of accounts with Renovate installed
+- Queries the GitHub server for a list of organization or account App installations
-- Obtains a list of all installed repositories for each account
+- Obtains a list of all installed repositories for each installation
 - Randomizes the list and adds them all to the database's job queue

 For GitLab, the scheduler:

-- Queries the GitLab server for a list of repositories that the bot account has Developer access rights to
+- Queries the GitLab server for a list of repositories that the bot account has Developer or greater access rights to
 - Randomizes the list and adds them all to the database's job queue

-It runs according to its configured `cron` schedule.
+It runs according to its configured `cron` schedule, which defaults to running on the hour.

 ### Webhook Handler

-The webhook handler listens for events from GitHub/GitLab and adds or updates jobs in the job queue if the criteria are met.
+The webhook handler listens for events from the VCS server and adds or updates jobs in the job queue if the criteria are met.

-An example criteria is if someone edits the `renovate.json` in `master` branch - this would trigger a high priority job.
+An example criterion is if someone edits the `renovate.json` in `master` branch - this would trigger a high priority job.

 To ensure that one repository doesn't get queued up multiple times, the database enforces a rule that each repository can be queued at most once at a time.
 Therefore if the repository already exists in the job queue (e.g. due to the hourly scheduler) and then a higher priority job reason comes up, then the existing entry in the job queue will have its priority updated in order to get processed earlier.

 ### Worker

 The worker runs on an endless loop where it queries the DB for the next job (sorted by priority) and processes whatever repository it is given.
 If the job queue is empty, it sleeps for a second before retrying.

-If the Renovate Pro server receives a SIGINT (e.g. maybe you are upgrading Renovate Pro and want to restart it with a newer image), then the worker will attempt to finish whatever job it is currently processing before shutting down gracefully.
+If the WhiteSource Renovate server receives a SIGINT (e.g. maybe you are upgrading it and want to restart it with a newer image), then the worker will attempt to finish whatever job it is currently processing before shutting down gracefully.
-Therefore it is recommended to supply an ample timeout value (e.g. 60+ seconds) to Docker in order to allow the worker to finish what it's working on.
+Therefore it is recommended to supply a long timeout value (e.g. 60+ seconds) to Docker in order to allow the worker to finish what it's working on.
-That way it can resume with the next job in the queue after its restart.

 Here is an except showing the relative priority of job types: